Doctorate in Clinical Psychology Programme

 The University of Bath campus is situated about one mile from Bath city centre, with regular buses to and from the University.
 Bath is a spectacularly beautiful city.
 Among attractions in the region are countless art and music activities spread over the year, including the prestigious annual Bath Festival and Glastonbury close by.
-The majority of trainees choose to live in Bristol, which is 10 minutes from Bath by train.
-Bristol is one of the largest UK cities, renowned for its cultural diversity and inclusivity as well as a thriving art and social scene.
+The majority of trainees choose to live in Bristol, which is approximately 10 minutes from Bath by train.
+Bristol is one of the largest UK cities, renowned for its cultural diversity and inclusivity as well as a thriving art, music and social scene.
 Bath and Bristol are both surrounded by beautiful countryside with the Cotswolds to the north, the Mendips to the south-west and, just across the Severn Bridge, the Wye Valley and the Forest of Dean.
 The coast at Weston-super-Mare or South Wales is also within easy reach as is London which is only an hour and a half by train.

 Further information about the city of Bath and the university can be found at the University of Bath website.

-The training course works in close partnership with NHS trusts in the South West region including: Avon and Wiltshire Partnership, Gloucestershire Health and Care NHS Foundation Trust, Oxford Mental Health, North Bristol NHS Trust, Sirona and Virgin Health, all of which provide excellent training placements.
+Our training programme works in close partnership with NHS trusts in the South West region including: Avon and Wiltshire Partnership, Gloucestershire Health and Care NHS Foundation Trust, Oxford Mental Health, North Bristol NHS Trust, Sirona and Virgin Health, all of which provide excellent training placements.